apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

     Cleanup steps should be run when all Main Template configuration is done and just before the shutdown step.
-After shut down Final template should be created.
-If the Main Template is started or rebooted before Final template creation all cleanup steps have to be rerun.
+After shut down Final Template should be created.
+If the Main Template is started or rebooted before Final Template creation all cleanup steps have to be rerun.

    - **Remove the udev persistent device rules**

-     This step removes information unique to the Main Template such as network MAC addresses, lease files and CD block devices, the files are automatically generated on next boot.
+     This step removes information unique to the Main Template such as Network MAC addresses, lease files and CD block devices, the files are automatically generated on next boot.

      ~  CentOS